gkmngrgn/yank/README.md

 - [ ] create a config.toml to get host and port information.
 - [ ] use basic auth for tcp connection.
 - [ ] use logger instead of println.
-- [ ] create a folder structure for keeping texts and serving them using nginx (or caddy?).